programmfabrik/fylr-install/customization/restore-easydb5.md

   *  Click the button `restore`.

-# Command Line
+### access a frontend backup via command line

-If you want to access the backup via command line ...
+Special cace: If you want to access a backup made via frontend later via command line ...
 * e.g. to restore via command line or
 * e.g. to continue an aborted restore via command line